angular-eslint/angular-eslint/README.md

 ## Migrating from Codelyzer and TSLint

-We have some work in progress tooling to make this as automated as possible, but the reality is it will always be somewhat project-specific as to how much work will be involved in the migration.
+We have some tooling to make this as automated as possible, but the reality is it will always be somewhat project-specific as to how much work will be involved in the migration.

 ### Step 1 - Add relevant dependencies